Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

 A comprehensive project for prompt-guided food segmentation using state-of-the-art pre-trained models.
 This project combines GroundingDINO for object detection and MobileSAM for precise segmentation, providing both a Google Colab Notebook for experimentation and a Flask web application for easy deployment.

+## 📚 **IMPORTANT: Research First!**

+Before diving into the implementation, we strongly recommend reading through the research papers in the `research/` folder to understand the theoretical foundations and capabilities of the pre-trained models used in this project:

+- **GroundingDINO Research**: Understanding prompt-guided object detection
+- **Guided Diffusion Model for Adversarial Purification**: Advanced model techniques
+- **Image Segmentation Using Text and Image Prompts**: Core segmentation concepts

+These papers provide valuable insights into how the models work, their limitations, and best practices for optimal results.

 ## 🚀 Features

 - **Prompt-guided segmentation**: Upload an image and provide a text prompt to segment specific food items